 In the churchyard is a table tomb to the memory of William Worthington of Leftwich, a merchant who died in 1808, and members of his family.
 It is listed at Grade II.
 Also in the churchyard is a memorial to the Russell Allen family, with dates including 1927, also by Lorimer.

 The churchyard contains 18 war graves of British service personnel, 13 from World War I, and five from World War II.

-The ring consists of six bells, all over 300 years old.
+The ring consists of six bells.
 Four of these, dated 1757, 1761 (2), and 1765 are by Rudhall of Gloucester and a bell dated 1826 is by Thomas Mears II of the Whitechapel Bell Foundry.
 The sixth bell, was probably cast locally in Holmes Chapel in 1711 but re-cast in 1765 by Thomas Rudhall in Gloucester.

 There are 54 steps to the ringing chamber.
 The bells are each hung on a full wheel which enables them to be rung full circle for change ringing. ln change ringing, the bells are rung in deﬁned sequences called methods.
 There are numerous methods to ring depending on how adventurous and capable the ringers are.

 There are peal boards in the tower commemorating various events over the centuries and many more are recorded in the Tower Records.
 These include:

 - 1897 Queen Victoria’s Diamond Jubilee

 - 1925 death of Queen Alexandra

 - 1933 for victims of the R101 airship disaster

 - 1936 for the “Crusade of Witness” – Jarrow March